PretendoNetwork/website/docs/en_US/install/azahar.md

 Reopen Nimbus and click the Pretendo button.
 Once you have switched to Pretendo, click `Emulation` and then `Stop` to exit Nimbus again.

+Once you're connected to Pretendo, you may want to open the HOME Menu and check the Friends List to confirm that you've been assigned a friend code.
+Please note that Artic Setup Tool does not copy your account or save data from your system.
+To synchronize your save data, try the <a href="https://db.universal-team.net/3ds/artic-base-server" target="_blank">Artic Base Server</a> homebrew app.

 ## Link a Pretendo Network ID (optional)

 Some games and apps require a Pretendo Network ID (PNID) to be linked before you can use them online.
 To link a PNID, open the System Settings app in Azahar and click on Nintendo Network ID settings.
 From here, you can either link an existing PNID or create a new one.
 Follow the directions on screen to create/link a PNID.